Gopi Shah Goda

 Gopi Shah Goda is a Senior Fellow and the Deputy Director at the Stanford Institute for Economic Policy Research (SIEPR) at Stanford University.
 Gopi is also a Faculty Research Fellow at the National Bureau of Economic Research, and a Fellow of the Society of Actuaries.
+As the institute's Deputy Director, Gopi works closely with the Director in developing and articulating the institute's strategic priorities while overseeing its academic programs and its operations.

 She conducts research on issues primarily related to the economics of aging in the United States that inform economic policymaking.
 Her recent research studies include an examination of perceptual and behavioral biases and their relationship with retirement saving decisions and the effects of long-term care insurance on family members’ work and location decisions.
 Her work has appeared in a variety of leading economics journals, and has been supported by the Social Security Administration, the National Institutes on Aging, the Alfred P. Sloan Foundation and the TIAA Institute.